consultkitapp/SciArt2Code/README.md

 **Local Scientific Agent: Secure Paper-to-Code Implementation**

 This project is a local-LLM-driven pipeline designed to ingest scientific research papers, extract methodologies, and autonomously implement them into functional Python code within isolated Podman sandboxes.
+Generated code by this first alpha version is more akin to pseudocode / code scaffold rather than production ready code.

 This repository was purpose-built to endow researchers and scientists with resilient, locally-hosted scientific research tools.
 Due to increasing geopolitical risks surrounding the access, privacy, and availability of online AI services, relying on cloud-based frontier models for sensitive research is becoming a vulnerability.
 By leveraging local orchestrator and coder models via `llama.cpp`, this tool ensures that your scientific IP and execution environments remain uncensored and under your absolute control.